September 25, 2023

 Scientists from Moscow State University synthesized new material forsodium-ion batteries, the cost of which is 100 times lower than lithium-ion analogues.
 Sodium vanadium pyrophosphate showed unique electrochemical properties.

-Sodium carbonate batteries are muchcheaper than lithium-ion, but larger by 30-50% with the same energy intensity.
-A sodium battery is cheaper due to the use of inexpensive and lightweight aluminum instead of copper.
+Sodium carbonate based batteries are much morecheaper than lithium-ion ones, but 30-50% larger in size with the same energy intensity.
+The sodium battery is cheaper due to the use of inexpensive and lightweight aluminum instead of copper.

-The second achievement of chemists was extremely smallchange in volume during charge-discharge - only 0.5%.
-According to this indicator, sodium-vanadium pyrophosphate approached the most stable material, which is widely used in electric vehicle batteries - lithium-titanium spinel.
+The second achievement of chemists was the extremely smallchange in volume during charge-discharge – only 0.5%.
+According to this indicator, sodium vanadium pyrophosphate is close to the most stable material, which is widely used in electric vehicle batteries – lithium titanium spinel.

-MSU scientists still have work to improvethe electrochemical properties of the compound, after which the sodium-ion battery can displace lithium-ion analogues, which are widely used in smartphones, laptops, household appliances and electric vehicles.
+Scientists from Moscow State University still have work to do to improveelectrochemical properties of the compound, after which the sodium-ion battery will be able to displace the lithium-ion analogs widely used in smartphones, laptops, household appliances and electric vehicles.

 The study of the chemical properties of new compounds is ongoing throughout the world.
 Recently, scientists in Germany discovered a new stable form of plutonium.